CyberFlameGO/svnpython/Doc/library/os.rst

 .. function:: unlink(path)

-   Remove (delete) the file *path*.
+   Remove the file *path*.
 This is the same function as :func:`remove`; the :func:`unlink` name is its traditional Unix name.
-Availability: Unix, Windows.
+Availability: Macintosh, Unix, Windows.

 .. function:: utime(path, times)

    Set the access and modified times of the file specified by *path*.
 If *times* is ``None``, then the file's access and modified times are set to the current time.
-(The effect is similar to running the Unix program :program:`touch` on the path.)
    Otherwise, *times* must be a 2-tuple of numbers, of the form ``(atime, mtime)`` which is used to set the access and modified times, respectively.
 Whether a directory can be given for *path* depends on whether the operating system implements directories as files (for example, Windows does not).
 Note that the exact times you set here may not be returned by a subsequent :func:`stat` call, depending on the resolution with which your operating system records access and modification times; see :func:`stat`.

    .. versionchanged:: 2.0
       Added support for ``None`` for *times*.

-   Availability: Unix, Windows.
+   Availability: Macintosh, Unix, Windows.

 .. function:: walk(top[, topdown=True [, onerror=None[, followlinks=False]]])